sfxcode/sapphire-extension/README.md

 This Framework is actually work in progress.

-Feel free to use it on top of sapphire-extensions, but it is less tested and not as stable as sapphire core.
+Feel free to use it on top of sapphire-extension, but it is less tested and not as stable as sapphire core.

 ## Licence